-24. DBS data
+26. DBS data

 All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication.
 Data provided by the DBS will never be duplicated.
-Any
+Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.

-25. Monitoring and review This policy is reviewed by the DPO in a ccordance with the trust s's policy review schedul e
+27. Monitoring and review

+This policy is reviewed by the DPO in accordance with the trust's policy review schedule.